Gildara/Philly-Queer-Tango/README.md

 # Philly-Queer-Tango
-Website for Philadelphia Queer Tango Group this is a work in progress!
+Website for Philadelphia Queer Tango Group.
+This is a work in progress!